Governance & Compliance

 Role of company functions in the definition of the Group Remuneration Policy

 The Group Remuneration Policy drawn up by the Group People & Culture function with the involvement of the Group Risk Management and other relevant functions (e.g. Group CFO) is validated by the Group Compliance function for all compliance-related aspects, before being submitted to the Remuneration Committee.

 Once approved at the UniCredit Annual General Meeting, the Group Remuneration Policy is formally adopted by competent bodies in the relevant Legal Entities across the Group in accordance with applicable local legal and regulatory requirements.

-As part of the remuneration system governance process, the Internal Audit function assesses the implementation of remuneration policies and practices, performing checks on data and internal procedures, in line with its internal policies and procedures.
+As part of the remuneration system governance process, in line with its internal policies and procedures, the Internal Audit function assesses the implementation of remuneration policies and practices, at least annually, performing checks on data and internal procedures.